hu9okwan/Deskside-Tool/README.md

         1. **Machine Data**
             - Queries SCCM and returns a report of machine data for all machines in the specified region.
 This includes system info such as computer name, last logon user and time, SCCM version, OS version, device manufacturer/model/serial number
         2. **Machines Active Monitor Info**
-            - Remotely executes a command on all machines in the specified region to retrieve its connected monitors' information.
+            - Remotely executes a command on all online machines in the specified region to retrieve its connected monitors' information.
 Includes Manufacturer, Model, and Serial Number.
         3. **Machines with Specified Software Installed**
          	- Queries SCCM and returns a report of all machines in the specified region that has the given software installed
         4. **Machines without Specified Software Installed**